Favorite Cycling Workouts—Comparing Different Approaches

 Grant Holicky 45:58

-from feeling the love to just being attacked.
+Well, I’ve gone from feeling the love to just – I’m being attacked.

 Grant Holicky 46:15

-But I do love the early season.
-And this is a good segue into Valley stuff.
-I love the early season intensity I liked going hard, I again would put a little bit more structure into it than what she’s doing it she does everything on feel is what she’s talking about.
-One of the things I love about high end vo two Max work early in the year is that it is teaching people to push a really big gear at a really high cadence.
-And I think that people do one of the other, they tend to push a really big gear and be at low cadence, or they push a really high cadence at a really low gear.
-Sprinting, attacking again comes back to cyclocross and mountain bike, those people are spinning, and they look super supple.
-When they’re spinning the pedals on the bike, they’re pushing massive gears and massive watts.
-So that comfort that you can start to create at Big watts with high cadence, I like it.
-And early in the year, you’re not so fatigued that you get bogged down that you can do it.
-This is something we talked about before with sprinting early in the year, you’re gonna hit these great sprint numbers that now you’re going to try yourself to hold yourself to for the rest of the year.
+But I do love the early season – and this is a good segue into value stuff – I love the early season intensity, I like going hard.
+I, again, would put a little bit more structure into it than what she’s doing – she does everything on feel is what she’s talking about.
+One of the things I love about high end vO2 max work early in the year is that it is teaching people to push a really big gear at a really high cadence.
+And I think that people do one or the other: they tend to push a really big gear and be at low cadence, or they push a really high cadence at a really low gear.
+Sprinting, attacking – again comes back to cyclocross and mountain bike – those people are spinning, and they look super supple when they’re spinning the pedals on the bike – they’re pushing massive gears and massive watts.
+So that comfort that you can start to create at big watts with high cadence – I like it.
+And early in the year, you’re not so fatigued that you get bogged down that.
+You can do it – this is something we talked about before with sprinting early in the year – you’re gonna hit these great sprint numbers that now you’re going to try to hold yourself to for the rest of the year.
 If you don’t sprint early in the year, you’re never going to see that big number, you’re too tired.

-a total RPE based person.
-And I find that really interesting.
-You know, I think that that probably works for some athletes, it might not work for others.
-But I will say a lot of coaches do not put enough emphasis on you.
-So I’m just happy to see that somebody even cares about it.
-Yeah,
+She is a total RPE-based person and I find that really interesting.
+You know, I think that that probably works for some athletes, it might not work for others, but I will say a lot of coaches do not put enough emphasis on RPE so I’m just happy to see that somebody even cares about it.

 Rob Pickels 48:56

-something I find interesting about Lauren, right.
-She’s primarily coaching triathletes.
-And that is something where feel, I think, is able to swap more universally between the three disciplines.
-Yes.
-Right.
-And if you’re only talking about these objective, external metrics, you can’t apply that to swimming, you can’t apply that as well to running.
-And so I think that it’s great that she is focusing because that is something that is universal between swim, bike and
+Right, and if you’re only talking about these objective, external metrics, you can’t apply that to swimming, you can’t apply that as well to running and so I think that it’s great that she is focusing because that is something that is universal between swim, bike and run.

 Grant Holicky 49:23

-run.
-Yeah.
-And to piggyback on that, like, run heart rate versus cycling heart rate, right.
-What’s your cycling heart rate a threshold versus what your run heart rate or threshold is?
-That could be 20 beats different
+Yeah and to piggyback on that, like, run heart rate versus cycling heart rate, right?
+What’s your cycling heart rate at threshold versus what you run heart rate at threshold?
+That could be 20 beats different.

-What’s your cycling heart rate on your TT bike versus on your road freight, it
+What’s your cycling heart rate on your TT bike versus on your road freighter?

-incorporates that variability, it pays attention to that variability.
-That’s a really good point, though about doing three disciplines.
-There’s more crossover that way.
+Right, it incorporates that variability, it pays attention to that variability – that’s a really good point, though about doing three disciplines, there’s more crossover that way.

 Rob Pickels 49:45

-The other thing too, that I’ll say is sometimes with high intensity, I think that it’s just about working hard, and not necessarily about telling an athlete to hit a certain wattage, if I tell you 360 Watts, and you could have done it at 300 95 Well, you probably should have done in 395.
-You know, so that’s where RPE comes in as well.
+The other thing too that I’ll say is sometimes with high intensity, I think that it’s just about working hard, and not necessarily about telling an athlete to hit a certain wattage, if I tell you 360 watts, and you could have done it at 395, well, you probably should have done in 395, you know?
+So that’s where RPE comes in as well.

-That’s something when you’re particularly when you’re talking about these short like 32nd 22nd efforts, or
+That’s something – particularly when you’re talking about these short like 30 second, 20 second efforts.

 Rob Pickels 50:10